Rdimo/PyExtractor/test/README.md

-just test files for PyExtractor to decompile and process
+Just test files for PyExtractor to decompile and process.
+All of these files have their compiler in their name and what type

-all of these files have their compiler in their name and what type source code for all of them is:
+Source code for all of them is:
 ```py
 from time import sleep
 print("hello world!")